crate/crate-tutorials/docs/basic/index.rst

 The first step to using any software package is getting it properly installed.
 Please read this section carefully.

-By installing CrateDB the way as outlined in this document, you will be able to quickly setup and run a single-node cluster.
+By installing CrateDB the way outlined in this document, you will be able to quickly set up and run a single-node cluster.
 The document describes different installation methods.
-While we recommend to use the package-based methods for :ref:`install-deb` and :ref:`install-rpm` by subscribing to the respective release channels, you can also download release archives and run CrateDB manually using the :ref:`install-adhoc` method.
+While we recommend using the package-based methods for :ref:`install-deb` and :ref:`install-rpm` by subscribing to the respective release channels, you can also download release archives and run CrateDB manually using the :ref:`install-adhoc` method.